 Read the instructions for your thermometer to find out how to turn it on and take the reading.
 When placing the measuring end in the ear, be gentle.
 You do not have to push it far into the ear canal, just at the entrance.

-How to use an infrared forehead thermometer
+How do I use an infrared forehead thermometer for my child?

 Plastic strip thermometer